Stroke & Vascular Disorders

 • Molecular testing should be considered in diffuse astrocytomas that are IDH1 R132H wildtype by immunohistochemistry with high clinical or radiologic suspicion for glioblastoma to evaluate hallmark features of molecular glioblastoma.

-• Diffuse astrocytomas, IDH wildtype, also include diffuse midline gliomas with H3 K27 mutation, pleomorphic xanthoastrocytomas, and others and are defined by other molecular signatures and are not discussed in detail in this review.
+• Diffuse astrocytomas, IDH wildtype, also include diffuse midline gliomas with H3 K27 mutation, pleomorphic xanthoastrocytomas, and other distinct entities and are defined by other molecular signatures and are not discussed in detail in this review.

 Additional factors to be considered include risk of thromboembolic events as well as toxicities from treatment, including but not limited to, toxicities from acute and chronic steroid use, fatigue, and comorbid psychiatric disorders.